-Sulphur Mountain by Green Mountain overlooks Suiattle River Road.
-It’s also a stone’s throw away from the notable Glacier Peak in Glacier Peak Wilderness.
-A lookout tower once occupied the ridge at the end of the official trail.
+Sulphur Mountain by Green Mountain Lookout and Miners Ridge overlooks the Suiattle River.
+A tower once occupied the ridge at the end of the official trail.
+Moreover, the famous Glacier Peak lies a stone’s throw away to the south.

 See more trip photos here.